The FDA and Sanitation

-The FDA has vastly more authority than it did only a few months ago and its having an impact on how companies are looking at their sanitation scheduling and standards. (see Food Safety Modernization Act).
+The FDA has vastly more authority than it did only a few months ago and it's having an impact on how companies are looking at their sanitation scheduling and standards. (see the Food Safety Modernization Act).

 In short - the bar has been raised.Companies have the following options: Get this right or get shut down.

 One of the keys to success under this new environment is the scheduling of your sanitation periods and crews.Â There are two basic scenarios (with several smaller ones that will not be covered here).